Here are some of our 2016 Lectureship Speakers (list will be updated as info becomes available).

 Please download the vendor packet in the link below and read it thoroughly.
 It also contains the registration form.
-Please fill out and date the form and mail in with your registration fee by August 5, 2015.
+Please fill out and date the form and mail in with your registration fee by August 5, 2016.
 Space is limited, and the earlier your registration is received, the more likely you are to receive a space in the area you request.
-Vendor booths are filled on a first come, first served basis.
+Exhibit areas are filled on a first come, first served basis.

 Thank you for your support of our lectureships.

 The 2014 and 2015 Lectureship recordings are available for download at Lectureship Archive.